 MODIS Burnt Areas

 This process involves the delineation of the extent of forest fire events based on the semi-automatic classification of MODIS satellite imagery using ancillary spatial datasets.
 Testing on the use of MODIS data for mapping burnt areas in Europe was performed between the years 2000 and 2002, and the first map of burnt areas using this imagery was obtained in 2003.
 Until then maps of fire perimeters (burnt areas) were obtained only at the end of the fire campaign, i.e. end of September/October.
 After 2003 the processing chain was further automated to process MODIS data in near-real time.
-Daily, two full image mosaics the European territory are processed in EFFIS to derive burnt area maps.
+Daily, two full image mosaics the European territory are processed in EFFIS to derive burnt area maps, every day.

 IMPORTANT NOTE - For any use of the EFFIS Burnt Area product the conditions listed below must be taken into consideration: